giovannianguiano1/DH110-F22-Gio/assignment01/README.md

-# Sustainable Cities and Communities
+# Sustainable Cities and Communities: The World Around You

 ## Assignment 1: Heuristic Evaluation